Restaurants in crisis: Customers refuse to pay the high price

 • Offer seasonal menus at attractive prices.

-• Highlight local and superior quality ingredients.
+• Highlight local and premium quality ingredients.

 • Provide family meals to meet the economic needs of families.

-How is telecommuting changing our eating habits?
+How does telework change our eating habits?

 This phenomenon has consequences for the restaurant market, forcing owners to find new ways to attract them, such as: